Bluerock continues to hold high conviction in the residential rental sector due to:

 JOHN CHANG, MARCUS & MILLICHAP

 The United States continues to struggle with a national housing shortage providing support for residential sector fundamentals.
 According to PGIM Real Estate, the United States will need an additional 15 million housing units over the next decade.
-As shown below, existing home inventory is 50% below the trailing average from 2011 through 2023, putting additional stress on speculative home buyers.
+As shown below, existing home inventory is 50% below the trailing average from 2011 through 2023, putting additional stress on potential home buyers.

 Housing Shortage